 The Viking Aronia, also known as Viking Chokeberry originates from Finland.
-When compared to our native Aronia (Aronia melanocarpa) that originates from Eastern Canada, it has astringent flavour.
-However, the Viking cultivar has less astringency with sweeter and more flavourful fruit.
+When compared to our native Aronia (Aronia Melanocarpa) which originates from Eastern Canada and has astringent flavour, the Viking cultivar has less astringency with sweeter and more flavourful fruit.

-Berries can be eaten fresh and adds a nutritional boost when blended with other fruits as it has been well known to be high in vitamin C and antioxidants.
-It has up to 3 times more antioxidants compared to Blueberries!
-Viking has purplish-black berries that grow in clusters and have a deep maroon coloured flesh.
+Berries can be eaten fresh and add a nutritional boost when blended with other fruits as it has been well known to be high in vitamin C and antioxidants.
+It has up to three times more antioxidants than blueberries!
+Viking Aronia has purplish-black berries that grow in clusters and have a deep maroon-coloured flesh.
 They are flavourful when mixed in juice and delicious in wine, baking, jams and jellies.
 The berries ripen by late August and into September.

 Grows well in hedges and is a great addition to your edible shelter belt or food forest.
-It is a highly ornamental shrub, from beautiful white blossoms in the spring to stunningly vibrant reddish-orange colours in autumn!
+It is a highly recommended ornamental shrub, from beautiful white blossoms in the spring to stunningly vibrant reddish-orange leaves in autumn!

 Available in bundles of 2 and 5